-As any writer knows, size (as in word count!) does matter and each length of romantic fiction has its own challenges and appeals to writers and readers.
-Plotting, characterization and the romantic relationship all need to be downsized when writing shorter-length fiction – or do they?
-Terri will discuss those challenges and offer tips on how to write compelling, emotional short stories, novellas and novels.
+As any writer knows, size (as in word count!) does matter and each length of general and especially genre fiction has its own challenges and appeals to writers and readers.
+Plotting, characterization and the core story elements all need to be downsized when writing shorter-length fiction – or do they?
+Terri will discuss those challenges and offer tips on how to write compelling short stories, novellas and novels.
 (For writers at all levels.)

 Workshops: General Interest Topics

 The cover design and artwork on a romance novel is crucial in today’s market for the success of that book and the author, but the author usually has the least to say about its look!
 Who does?
 How are those covers planned and created?
 When did the covers change from ‘heaving bosoms’ to ‘naked male chests and abs’?
 Terri will walk you through the history of romance covers, force you to look at sexy cover models and even show you the mistakes along the way in this fun PowerPoint presentation of the history of romance novel cover art. (a projector and screen are needed for this presentation)

 A Guide to Effective Meetings for the Eager, the Innocent and the Doomed